Click on the questions below to get your answer.

 This depends on which block you are living in.
 Many of our flats average around six students to a kitchen, but in the larger halls, kitchens can be shared by up to 14.

-What is the role of the Hall or Flat Rep?
+What is the role of the Flat Rep?

-Each residence for first years has a Hall/Flat Rep, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
-Hall/Flat Reps act as a liaison between students, Students' Union, the Colleges and Accommodation Services.
+Each residence for first years has a Flat Rep, a more experienced student who helps all members of the flat to learn to live together constructively, understand College and University procedures and find out where help is available.
+Flat Reps act as a liaison between students, Students' Union, the Colleges and Accommodation Services.

-What is the role of the Residential Warden?
+What is the role of the College Residence Officer?

 What are the cleaning arrangements when living in halls?